-In Marx’s theory, formulated in terms of the gold standard of his day, the value of commodity money is taken to be the amount of simple, socially necessary labor time required to produce gold.
+In Marx’s theory, formulated in terms of the gold standard of his day, the value of commodity money is taken to be the amount of simple socially necessary labor required to produce gold.
 This treatment of the value of commodity money is consistent with Marx’s treatment of commodity value in general, which always represents amounts of socially necessary labor time.
 Since the value of the currency under a gold standard depends not only on the labor time required to produce gold but the rate at which gold is exchanged for currency, the question arises as to whether it is gold that is actually “real money” in such a system, or, rather, state currency, issued and exchanged at a fixed rate for gold, that is real money.
 If it is gold that is real money, Marx’s theory would seem to suggest that there is no value underlying fiat currency, since fiat currency takes zero (or negligible) labor time to produce.
 If, instead, state currency can be real money in Marx’s framework, then fiat currency can be conceived as having value in much the same way as currency under the gold standard.
-In either system, the currency is produced with zero (or negligible) labor, but obtaining a unit of the currency requires a definite amount of simple, socially necessary labor time to be performed by the non-government.
-From the non-government’s perspective, it is as if that amount of labor is required to “produce” a unit of the currency.
+In either system, the currency is produced with zero (or negligible) labor, but obtaining a unit of the currency requires a definite amount of socially necessary labor time to be performed by non-government.
+From non-government’s perspective, it is as if that amount of labor is required to “produce” a unit of the currency.
 There is no suggestion, here, that this was Marx’s view, or that there is textual evidence for it.
-But it is suggested that taking this interpretation enables Marx’s notion of the value of money as an amount of socially necessary labor time to be extended to fiat money.
+But it is suggested that taking this interpretation enables Marx’s notion of the value of money as an amount of socially necessary labor to be extended to fiat money.

 In a fiat-money system, if the minimum wage is ten dollars per hour and minimum-wage labor is considered to represent simple labor, then it takes six minutes of simple labor time to obtain a dollar.
 Six minutes of simple labor will be the value of the currency.
-(Workers perform this labor time.
+(Workers perform this labor.
 Capitalists induce it from others in exchange for a payment of wages.)
-Similarly, under a gold standard, a certain amount of labor time is performed to produce a commodity that is exchangeable at a fixed rate for the state currency.
+Similarly, under a gold standard, a certain amount of labor is performed to produce a commodity that is exchangeable at a fixed rate for the state currency.

 In a gold standard, the rate at which gold is exchanged for currency is fixed by the state.
 There is also always the possibility that the state will alter the fixed rate at which currency and gold are exchanged.
 This will cause the value of the currency to change.
 Likewise, in a fiat-money system, if the government changes the terms on which it issues its currency, such as altering the minimum wage, the value of the currency will change.